Global Trade in Fakes

 Expanding anti-counterfeiting capability in high-growth, high-risk markets

 Southeast Asia, India, and Sub-Saharan Africa combine high counterfeit production with growing consumer markets.
-Organisations with local enforcement networks and government relationships in these regions will have a decisive advantage over the next decade.
+Organisations with local enforcement networks and government relationships in these regions may develop a decisive advantage over the next decade.

 Priority 6 · Sustainability